EvanAnderson/ts_block/README.txt

 address of a network interface with no default gateway specified will be used.
 This setting is not used in Windows Server 2008 and later versions of Windows.

+Parameter: BlockStyle
+Type: REG_SZ
+Explanation: Forces the use of black-hole routing on Windows 2008 and above.

 A Group Policy Administrative Template (ADM) file is included with this distribution that is capable of setting these values.
 Deploying a GPO